andygill/haverscript/INSTALL.md

 The e2e tests uses `pytest-regressions`.
 The golden output is version controlled.

+We use the following models:
+* ollama mistral:v0.3 (f974a74358d6)
+* together.ai meta-llama/Meta-Llama-3-8B-Instruct-Lite
+* ollama llava:v1.6 (8dd30f6b0cb1)

+The tests need a valid TOGETHER_API_KEY in the environment when run.

 If you need to regenerate test output, use

 ```